yapplabs/ember-wormhole/README.md

 This usage may be appropriate when using wormhole with dynamic targets, such as rendering into all elements matching a selector.

+## What Version of Ember is This Compatible With?

+This library is compatible with and tested against Ember 1.13 and higher.

 ## Development Setup

 ### Installation